I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 	if the position below is <0,0,0>, continue the action;
 	if the location is descending, continue the action;
 	let the place below be the room at the position below;
-	if the place below is not Solid Rock begin;
-		say "You fall through a concealed Trap in the cave floor, to emerge back at...";
+	unless the place below is Solid Rock: say "You fall through a concealed Trap in the cave floor, to emerge back at...";
 		change the down exit of the location to the place below;
 		make the player fall to the place below;
 		stop;
-	end if;
-	if a labyrinth room (called the place below) is unplaced begin;
-		say "You fall through a concealed Trap in the cave floor!";
+	if a labyrinth room (called the place below) is unplaced: say "You fall through a concealed Trap in the cave floor!";
 		position the place below at the position below;
 		change the down exit of the location to the place below;
-		if the place below is not ascending, change the up exit of the place below to Solid Rock;
+		unless the place below is ascending,
+			change the up exit of the place below to Solid Rock;
-		make the player fall to the place below;
+		make the player fall to the place below.
-	end if.

 A room can be Earthquake-damaged or Earthquake-undamaged.
 A room is usually not Earthquake-damaged.
 Instead of going to an Earthquake-damaged room, say "That whole cave has collapsed in an earthquake, and is impassible."

 Carry out hazard-playing an Earthquake:
 	return the noun to the pack;
-	if the previous location is not a labyrinth room, continue the action;
+	unless the previous location is a labyrinth room, continue the action;
 	if the previous maze level is 1, continue the action;[* An Earthquake causes a rockfall to block the room just left behind: that would make no sense up in the hedge maze on level 1.] if the player is in the previous location, continue the action;
 	say "An Earthquake causes a rockfall back in [the previous location]!";